 The library, known locally as a hub for learning, includes a bookable glass pod meeting room and a small private classroom popular with sixth formers for group study.
 Between 60 and 80 pupils visit at lunchtimes, many squeezing into the reading area with its tiered seating.
 At least two book clubs run each year, and visiting authors are regular fixtures.
 The librarian maintains an engaging programme that encourages reading for pleasure across all year groups.

 Academic results are strong and consistent.
-At GCSE in 2024, 51% of grades were 9 to 7, with 79% achieving grade 5 or above in both English and mathematics, well above the England average of 46%.
-The Attainment 8 score of 62.5 demonstrates the breadth of achievement across subjects, significantly exceeding the England average.
+In the 2025 GCSE dataset, 47.8% of published grades were 9 to 7, with 67% achieving grade 5 or above in both English and mathematics.
+The Attainment 8 score of 59.5 demonstrates the breadth of achievement across subjects.

-The school ranks 406th in England for GCSE outcomes (FindMySchool ranking), placing it in the top 10% of schools in England and first among secondary schools in Harpenden.
+The school ranks 533rd out of 3,895 schools in England for GCSE academic outcomes and 385th out of 3,688 schools overall (FindMySchool ranking), placing it 3rd among secondary schools in Harpenden.
 The Progress 8 score of +0.79 is particularly impressive, indicating pupils make substantially more progress than expected from their starting points.
 This value-added measure demonstrates that Roundwood Park gets the best out of every student, regardless of ability level.

 Subject strengths are evident across the curriculum.
 Maths, French, and physics perform particularly well on results day.
 The vast majority of pupils take at least one modern foreign language at GCSE, with French twice as popular as German and Spanish somewhere in between.
 Business, economics, computer science, physical education, and food preparation and nutrition are popular options, reflecting the breadth of pathways available.